Prednisone

 Print this page

 Prednisone works by calming or suppressing your body's immune system and is especially effective for treating flare-ups of these conditions.
-Prednisone helps to reduce the symptoms associated with these conditions – it does not cure them.
+Prednisone helps to reduce the symptoms of these conditions – it doesn't cure them.

 Prednisone is in a class of medicines known as corticosteroids, which is similar to the steroid hormones your body naturally makes.